daryn-kalym/codecademy-cs102-wilderness-escape-project-tree-nodes/README.md

 Define a TreeNode class.

 - [x] 4.
-Our TreeNode class will keep track of two things:
+Our TreeNode class will keep track of two things:\

-a portion of the story.
+- a portion of the story.
-the choices a user can make to progress in the story.
+- the choices a user can make to progress in the story.
 Within TreeNode, define an __init__() method that takes self, story_piece as arguments.

-Stuck?
-Get a hint
-5.
+- [x] 5.
 Inside of __init__(), assign story_piece to self.story_piece.
 Also assign self.choices to be an empty Python list.

-6.
+- [x] 6.
 Our market research indicates users are clamoring for a wilderness tale.
 Let’s get the story started…

 Declare a variable story_root and assign it to an instance of TreeNode with the following text: